Candy: Sales

 Global sales of candies were estimated to have been approximately US$118 billion in 2012.
 In the United States, $2 is spent on chocolate for every $1 spent on non-chocolate candy.

 Because each culture varies in how it treats some foods, a food may be considered a candy in one place and a dessert in another.
 For example, in Western countries, baklava is served on a plate and eaten with a fork as a dessert, but in the Middle East, Northern Africa, and Eastern Europe, it is treated as a candy.

 Cultural significance

 Candy is the source of several cultural themes.

 Adults worry that other people will use candy to poison or entice children into harmful situations.
 Stranger danger warnings include telling children not to take candy from strangers, for fear of the child being abducted.
 Poisoned candy myths persist in popular culture, especially around trick-or-treating at Halloween, despite the rarity of actual incidents.

 The phrase like taking candy from a baby is a common simile, and means that something is very easy to do.

 A 1959 Swedish dental health campaign encouraged people to reduce the risk of dental problems by limiting consumption of candy to once a week.
 The slogan, "All the sweets you want, but only once a week", started a tradition of buying candy every Saturday, called lördagsgodis (literally "Saturday candy").
+However, the widespread availability of bulk confectionery has made Swedes the world’s largest consumers of candy since at least 2009.

+Holidays

+Association with Halloween

+The process of going door to door to receive free candy during Halloween, has become a major draw for children, particularly in America.
+Children dress up in costume, and residents buy candy for children and hand it out in small increments.
+The main form of candy passed out is pre-packaged sweets.
+Parents feel more comfortable allowing their children to eat pre-packaged candies because of the quality control.
+As a result, name brand candies have become a staple for Halloween and trick-or-treating.
+Some candies continue to be popular with US trick-or-treaters, such as Reese's Cups, which was the top chocolate Halloween candy, and Skittles, which were the top non-chocolate candy of 2025.